How I Lost the Baby Weight

 2. Drink lots of water.

-After the baby I drank water like I was getting paid!
+After the baby, I drank water like I was getting paid!
 Every day I had 4 litres of water for six months post-partum.
 I carried water in my handbag and took a litre to bed.
-Water helped me detoxify and I don’t know the science but I imagine that the water helped turn my fat deposits into milk for baby.
+The water helped me detoxify and I don’t know the science but I imagine that the water helped turn my fat deposits and baby weight into milk for the baby.

 3. Moderate exercise